dylandpowers/ModernSegmentedProgressView/README.md

 ## License

-SegmentedProgressView is available under the MIT license.
+ModernSegmentedProgressView is available under the MIT license.
 See the LICENSE file for more info.